My trade mark was rejected as descriptive — what can I do?

 The best approach will depend on your specific circumstances.
 Some of the key factors to consider include:

-- How important broad word mark protection is - If you need the strongest possible protection, a composite mark may not be sufficient.
+- How important broad word mark protection is — if you need the strongest possible protection, a composite mark may not be sufficient.
 You may want to pursue the word mark through evidence of use or legal submissions instead.

-- Your budget - Some approaches are more cost-effective than others.
+- Your budget — some approaches are more cost-effective than others.
 Amending the specification is usually the simplest and least expensive option, while evidence of use cases can be more involved.

 Frequently asked questions